-15. For passive lateral resistance, all fill materials, beach sand and the top 1 foot of the cut Purisima Formation should be neglected in pier design.
-A horizontal setback of 5 feet between the top of the passive zone and the surface of the engineering geologist's undisturbed native slope boundary should also be maintained.
-From -1 foot to -4 feet below the aforementioned horizontal setback, a lateral passive lateral resistance of 500 pcf (efw) times 2 pier diameters may be used.
-Below -4 feet, a passive lateral resistance of 600 pcf (efw) times 3 pier diameters may be used for structural design.
+17. For passive lateral resistance, all fill materials, beach sand and the top 1 foot of the cut Purisima Formation should be neglected in pier design.
+A horizontal setback of 5 feet between the top of the passive zone and the surface of the engineering geologists' undisturbed Purisima Formation slope boundary should also be maintained.
+From -1 foot to -4 feet below the aforementioned horizontal setback, a lateral passive lateral resistance of 500 pcf (efw) acting on 2 pier diameters may be used.
+Below -4 feet, a passive lateral resistance resistance of 600 pcf (efw) acting on 3 pier diameters may be used for structural design.

-16. To resist uplift forces, an allowable skin friction value of 315 psf of pier sidewall may be used within the Purisima formation.
-The uplift skin friction requires a horizontal setback of at least 5 feet from the face of the Purisima sandstone delineated on the Geologic Cross-Sections.
+18. To resist uplift forces, an allowable skin friction value of 315 psf of pier sidewall may be used within the Purisima formation.
+The uplift skin friction requires a horizontal setback of at least 5 feet from the face of the Purisima sandstone delineated on the Geologic Cross Section.